ihr-digital/digital-history/README.md

 Tesseract OCR
 ---

-The final tool we have used is an opensource command line utility called Tesseract OCR: https://github.com/tesseract-ocr/tesseract
+The final tool we have used is an open source utility called Tesseract OCR: https://github.com/tesseract-ocr/tesseract.
+This is predominantly a command line program but there are GUI layers available, or Tesseract can be invoked from programming languages such as Python.

-There are installation instructions on the link above, but once it is installed, the command to run an image through the OCR with the default settings (English) is: `tesseract 0000.tif 0000-tesseract.txt`
+There are installation instructions on the link above.
+Tessearct has a number of dependencies which need to be installed.
+Note that once Tesseract is installed you still need to download the training data for the language you are interested.
+Once everything is ready, the command to run an image through the OCR with the default settings (English) is: `tesseract 0000.tif 0000-tesseract.txt`